therohitkale/therohitkale/README.md

 ### I've had the opportunity to work with renowned companies like Amazon Alcon and Credit Suisse.
 My expertise spans across Java, Microservices, Python, AWS, Cloud and DevOps.

-### I am Currently looking for Software Engineering(New Grad + 0-3 Years of Experience) Roles in United States.

 ## Let's connect and collaborate!
 #### rkale6@asu.edu